flyer8/ci_teamcity/README.md

 As the application is used Python 3 stored in the repository Subversion.
 ```
 #!/usr/bin/env python3
+# Autor: Sergey Shimanskiy
-# This test script 4
+# This is test 888
+print("Hello World!")
-print ("Hello World!
-This is a test 444")
+print("Hi Paragon Team, This is test task 888")
 ```
 Screenshots:
 ![](Teamcity.png)